Bridgetek/python-bt82x-dev/README.md

 | MPSSE2 | CN2-4 | MISO - Master In Slave Out |
 | MPSSE7 | CN2-10 | PD# - Powerdown signal |
 | N/A    | CN2-7  | Signal GND for SPI |

+The UMFTPD2A programming board can be used with the `ft4232h` and `d2xx` connector method.

 ### FT4222H Interface